FactLook/jquery-ui-less/README.md

 # JQuery-UI LESS Adaption for TWBS (3.0.0)

 This was a simple conversion of the JQuery-UI CSS components into .less files.
 By Louis-Philippe Huberdeau.
+Wich came in pretty handy, as I need it to have consistent (themeable) styles from TWBS with jQuery UI components.

 live demo of beta here: http://dc-development.github.io/jquery-ui-less/

-Wich comes in pretty handy as I need it to have consistent (themeable) styles from TWBS with jQuery UI comps.

 Goal for this branch is to make all jQUeryUI widgets use glyphicons and follow, whatever bootstrap theme used, in your project.